-It’s day two of Cinco De Mayo Week at The Tomato Tart and I’m really excited to share this recipe with you.
+It’s day two of Cinco De Mayo Week at The Tomato Tart and I’m really excited to share this recipe for homemade lox with you.
 In the words of my husband it is “SOOOO GOOD” and then when he took some to work, it was “extremely popular” and then just “gone”.
 I’m talking about Latin-spiced smoked salmon.
 It’s kind of like spicy fish candy- unless that sounds gross to you.
 Then it’s not like that at all.

 Being a nice Jewish girl (eh, half), lox has been ubiquitous in my life, but I have never made my own.
 I’ve read, bookmarked, ogled, and pinned, countless recipes, but it wasn’t until a week ago that I finally decided to make it.
 When I got home, I realized I’d forgotten the dill.
 Unwilling to go back out, I looked at the giant bunch of cilantro sitting in the glass on my butcher block, and the wheels began to turn.